Is Addiction Tearing Your Family Apart?

 Your Family Can Heal From The Chaos Of Addiction

 If your family is suffering from the impacts of addiction, we can help.
-We offer in-office family therapy in Houston, TX and Austin, TX and online family counseling throughout Texas.
-We also offer drug counseling, alcohol counseling, family therapy and codependency counseling at our Houston and Austin offices, online therapy throughout the state of Texas and recovery coaching throughout the U.S. We invite you to call us today at 832-928-0211 for a complimentary phone consultation.
+We offer in-office family therapy in Houston, TX and Dripping Springs, TX and online family counseling throughout Texas.
+We also offer drug counseling, alcohol counseling, family therapy and codependency counseling at our Houston and Dripping Springs offices, online therapy throughout the state of Texas and recovery coaching throughout the U.S. We invite you to call us today at 832-928-0211 for a complimentary phone consultation.
 We’re happy to discuss your specific needs and answer any questions you have about family counseling, how to help a recovering addict, early recovery support, drug and alcohol counseling and our practice.